-This Winter quarter review course has maximum flexibility in order to accommodate the great diversity of our Program.
+This winter quarter review course has maximum flexibility in order to accommodate the great diversity of our Program.
 The examination is tailored to the student, but in no case will it be so narrow that it is an examination on the dissertation.
 There are at least two options:

-- 1. Greater Specialization: The subject area reflects the student's subfield(s) within the field identified in the Field Exam. - 2.
-"Minor" Field(s): Here a student selects a bibliography from another field or fields in which they would like to demonstrate secondary competence.
+- 1. Greater Specialization: The subject area reflects the student's subfield(s) within the field identified in the Field Exam. - "Minor" Field(s): Here a student selects a bibliography from another field or fields in which they would like to demonstrate secondary competence.
 Consideration must be given to the student's goals in the job market in deciding what is best as a "minor" field(s).

 Students will work with their dissertation director and committee to determine which option to take and which two faculty members will grade this exam.
-No later than Thursday of the first week of winter quarter they all consult and agree on an examination date, normally in the tenth week of winter quarter, but not on the same day as the RLGN 6030 comprehensive examination.
-Students are responsible for having both examiners sign the "JDP Student Comp" form (as part of the student's responsibilities for this examination, as stated below, "Student responsibilities for RLGN 6030 and 6040 [Winter quarter])."
-The readers for the exams will set up the exam in the online system.
+No later than Thursday of the first week of winter quarter they all consult and agree on an examination date, normally in the tenth week or finals week of winter quarter, but not on the same day as the RLGN 6030 comprehensive examination.
+Students are responsible for having both examiners sign the JDP 6030/6040 Comp Exam Form.
+The readers for the exams will set up the exam in the online Canvas system.

-Student responsibilities for RLGN 6030 and 6040 (Winter quarter)
+Student responsibilities for RLGN 6030 and 6040 (winter quarter)

-Each student is responsible for printing and completing the JDP Student Comp Form for the 6030 and 6040 comprehensive examinations and submitting the completed and signed form and final bibliography for each examination to the JDP Program Manager no later than Thursday of the first (1st) week of winter quarter.
+Each student is responsible for printing and completing the JDP 6030/6040 Comp Exam Form for the 6030 and 6040 comprehensive examinations and submitting the completed and signed form and final bibliography for each examination to the JDP Program Manager no later than Thursday of the first (1st) week of winter quarter.